 The bill proposes the establishment of a public law school in El Paso County, allowing the governing board of a university system to create and operate the school as deemed appropriate.
 It includes provisions for the administration of the law school, such as the ability to prescribe courses leading to customary law degrees, manage the school through a general academic institution, and accept gifts and grants for its benefit.
 The establishment of the law school is contingent upon the availability of funding, and the governing board must notify the Texas Higher Education Coordinating Board of its intention to create the school.
-The Coordinating Board will assess proposals from different governing boards and determine which may proceed with establishing a law school based on various criteria.
+The Coordinating Board will assess proposals from different governing boards and determine which may proceed with establishing a law school.

 Statutes affected: Introduced: ()